priyanshu-gupta07/Web_Server/README.md

 # Web_Server
-A Http server in C++ implemeanted without libraries
+A Http server in C++ implemented without libraries